Super-Resolution Domain Adaptation Networks for Semantic Segmentation via Pixel and Output Level Aligning: The Proposed Approach

-To be specific, we employ Residual ASPP Module \cite{wang2019learning} as the shared feature extractor.
-For the super-resolution model, due to GPU memory limitation, we only use a few deconvolutions to recover the high-resolution images without using pixelshuffle \cite{ShiReal}.
-In order to transfer the low-level features from super-resolution stream to segmentation stream, we introduce the pyramid feature fusion structure \cite{lin2017feature} between the two streams.
+To be specific, due to GPU memory limitation, we employ residual Atrous Spatrial Pyramid Pooling (ASPP) Module \cite{Wang2019Learning} as the shared feature extractor.
+For the super-resolution model, we only use a few deconvolutions to recover the high-resolution images, without using pixelshuffle \cite{ShiReal}.
+To transfer the low-level features effectively from super-resolution stream to segmentation stream, we introduce the pyramid feature fusion structure \cite{Lin2017Feature} between the two streams.
 Moreover, the super-resolution results of source domain are also fed to the segmentation stream.
 Meanwhile, the segmentation stream also ensures to recover textures faithful to semantic classes during super-resolution stream.

-The proposed SRS model is trained through following loss:
+The proposed SRS model is optimized through the following loss:

-where $\mathcal{L}_{c e l}$ is the 2D Cross Entropy Loss, the standard supervised pixel-wise classification objective function; $\mathcal{L}_{m s e}$ is the pixel-wise MSE loss, the most widely used optimization target for image super resolution; $\mathcal{L}_{p e r}$ is the perceptual loss \cite{johnson2016perceptual}; $\mathcal{L}_{L 1}$ is the L1 norm loss.
+where $\mathcal{L}_{c e l}$ represents the 2D Cross Entropy Loss, the standard supervised pixel-wise classification objective function \cite{Wang2019}; $\mathcal{L}_{m s e}$ is the pixel-wise Mean Squared Error (MSE) loss, which is widely applied to optimize the objective function for image super resolution; $\mathcal{L}_{p e r}$ is the perceptual loss \cite{Johnson2016Perceptual}; $\mathcal{L}_{L 1}$ represents the L1 norm loss; and $\mathcal{L}_{f p}$ is the fixpoint loss \cite{Kotovenko2019A}.
 The $\uparrow$ and $\downarrow$ denote upsampling and downsampling operations, respectively. $\mathbf{S}$, $\mathbf{R}$, and $\mathbf{E}$ denote Segmentation model, super-Resolution model and the shared feature Extractor, respectively.
-Note that, in order to easily superimpose the style of target domain, we use the $\mathcal{L}_{p e r}$ and $\mathcal{L}_{f p}$ (fixpoint loss \cite{Kotovenko}) to train the super-resolution model of source domain images. $\alpha$, $\beta$ denote the weighting factors for semantic segmentation and super-resolution.
+Note that, in order to easily superimpose the style of target domain and stabilize the adversarial training process, we use the $\mathcal{L}_{p e r}$ and $\mathcal{L}_{f p}$ to train the super-resolution model of source domain images. $\alpha$, $\beta$ denote the weighting factors for semantic segmentation and super-resolution.